Indications for: Fluvoxamine Extended-Release

 Fluvoxamine Extended-Release Warnings/Precautions:

 Increased risk of suicidal thinking and behavior in children, adolescents, and young adults; monitor for clinical worsening or unusual changes.
 Screen for bipolar disorder.
 Monitor for serotonin syndrome; discontinue if occurs.
 History of seizures (discontinue if occurs), mania/hypomania.
 ECT.
 Cardiovascular disease.
 Liver dysfunction.
 Angle-closure glaucoma.
 Conditions that affect metabolism or hemodynamic response.
+Hyponatremia (esp. in elderly).
+Sexual dysfunction.
 Reduced activity of CYP2D6.
 Reevaluate periodically.
 Write ℞ for smallest practical amount.
 Avoid abrupt cessation.
 Elderly.
 Labor & delivery.
 Pregnancy (esp. during 3rd trimester).
 Nursing mothers: monitor infants.

 Fluvoxamine Extended-Release Classification: